PAST WORK by the Wareham Forge, the work of Artisan Blacksmith Darrell Markewitz of Ontario Canada.

 the 'Massive' series required some experiments in tools and forming dies.
 Heavy solid blocks of steel are deformed and shapped, with sockets created that hold a standard 3/4 decorative candle.
 Although the results seem simple enough, the real surprise comes when the considerable mass of each is found when they are picked up.

 the 'Compacted' series starts with large diameter, steel pipe or structural tube.
-By controlling the application of temperaure, distorted and wrinkled shapes can be be formed under the press.
+By controlling the application of temperature, distorted and wrinkled shapes can be be formed under the press.
 Ideal as unique containers, or holding pillar candles as seen.

 hanger